Skip to main content

 To learn more about the EUCC, please consult the ENISA certification website.

-Union Rolling Work Programme for European cybersecurity certification (URWP)
+The Union Rolling Work Programme for European cybersecurity certification (URWP)

-European Cybersecurity Certification Group
+The European Cybersecurity Certification Group (ECCG)

 The European Cybersecurity Certification Group (ECCG) was established to help ensure the consistent implementation and application of the Cybersecurity Act.
 It is composed of representatives of national cybersecurity certification authorities or representatives of other relevant national authorities.
-ECCG is instrumental for preparation of the candidate certificate scheme and the general implementation of the certification framework.
+The ECCG is instrumental for preparation of the candidate certificate scheme and the general implementation of the certification framework.

-Stakeholder Cybersecurity Certification Group
+The Stakeholder Cybersecurity Certification Group (SCCG)

 Following the entry into force of the Cybersecurity Act in 2019, the Stakeholder Cybersecurity Certification Group (SCCG) was established.